 Luckily for you, the pectus excavatum deformity can be obvious, depending on the severity.
 You don’t have to tell the requiters about that; they will ask you.

-Suppose you have an essential problem like pectus excavatum that can hinder you from performing certain physical activities.
+Suppose you have a problem like pectus excavatum that can hinder you from performing certain physical activities.
 In that case, that needs to be brought up to the recruiter if they don’t ask you about it.

-Specifying a Military Disability Rating to a severe pectus excavatum deformity can be very complicated.
-Eventually, it is not the deformity that is being evaluated but the side effects of the deformation.
+Specifying a Military Disability Rating for a severe pectus excavatum deformity can be very complicated.
+Eventually, it is not the deformity being evaluated but the side effects of the deformation.

 The Pakistan Armed Forces Medical Journal published a 2015 study to identify the number of irregularities connected with chest wall deformities in physically ready army applicants.
 The study duration was from 1 January 2008 to 31 December 2011.

-The method was selecting those with visible chest wall deformities among the physically fit applicants and transferring them for further tests.
-All candidates with chest wall deformity went through bodily examination, lung functioning analyses, and echocardiography to check heart beating and pumping blood.
+The method selected those with visible chest wall deformities among the physically fit applicants and transferred them for further tests.
+All candidates with chest wall deformity underwent bodily examination, lung functioning analyses, and echocardiography to check heart beating and blood pumping.

 During the study, chest deformation was reported in 3735 applicants.
 Despite their deformity, none of the candidates had any problems with the pulmonary function tests or heart functioning irregularity.
-However, echocardiography discovered an anomaly in 161 of the applicants who were previously asymptomatic.
+However, echocardiography discovered an anomaly in 161 of the previously asymptomatic applicants.

-The easiest thing to do is call the recruiter, set up a meeting, and talk to him.
-Explain the sunken chest problem you have openly, and waste no time asking him whether the deformity will keep you from joining the army.
+The easiest thing to do is call the recruiter, schedule a meeting, and talk to him.
+Explain your sunken chest problem openly, and waste no time asking him whether the deformity will keep you from joining the army.

 If the deformity is mild, it won’t hinder your physical capabilities.
-Because of that, it is essential to ask somebody who knows the army’s momentary regulations and whether or not your severity of the deformity is problematic.
+Because of that, it is essential to ask somebody who knows the army’s regulations and whether or not the severity of the deformity is problematic.

 He was disqualified because the sunken breastbone deformity compromised heart capacity and limited lung function.
 Luckily, they informed them that surgeons could fix the deformation with surgery.
-They had to wait for about six months and applied for a medical waiver.
+They had to wait about six months and apply for a medical waiver.